artcupelli/studying_ai/README.md

 # Studying Artificial Intelligence
-hey! this are my notes and algorithms that I produced during my artificial intelligence studies :)
+hey! this are my notes and algorithms that I produced during my artificial intelligence and data mining studies :)

 ### References